An Alternative Trajectory for Generative AI: Importance of good data

-Abstractions come in many complementary forms and each form contributes to producing better training material.
-KGs provide relational facts with provenance, which are ideal for generating grounded retrieval examples and multi-hop reasoning traces \citep{dedhia2025bottom}. ``Synthesize-on-Graph'' \citep{ma2025synthesize} demonstrates how navigating a context graph can produce diverse, coherent training samples that teach a model how to connect disparate concepts.
+Abstractions come in many complementary forms.
+KGs provide relational facts with provenance that are ideal for generating grounded retrieval examples and multi-hop reasoning traces \citep{dedhia2025bottom}. ``Synthesize-on-Graph'' \citep{ma2025synthesize} demonstrates how navigating a context graph can produce diverse, coherent training samples that teach a model how to connect disparate concepts.
 Formal systems like Lean and LeanDojo \citep{yang2023leandojo} can generate an unlimited number of correct-by-design mathematical theorems and proofs.
 Methods like LogicPro \citep{jiang2025logicpro} leverage the strict input-output relationships of code (e.g., LeetCode problems) to synthesize complex logical reasoning puzzles, thereby bridging the gap between coding logic and natural-language reasoning.
-When such structures are used to generate or curate training examples, the resulting datasets contain both the surface-level knowledge (breadth) and the latent operators that enable composition (depth).
-Despite being small, structured abstractions are much denser in the exact signal needed for reasoning than vanilla web crawls.
-By training language models on this ``structured synthetic data,'' we can imbue them with the reasoning capabilities inherent in the abstraction itself.
-The result is a model that possesses the recall of a textbook and the logical depth of a symbolic reasoning system.
+When such structures are used to generate or curate training examples, the resulting datasets contain both the surface-level knowledge (breadth) and latent operators that enable composition (depth).
+The resulting model possesses the recall of a textbook and the logical depth of a symbolic reasoning system.